Pheochromocytoma: Complications

 While the symptoms of a pheochromocytoma are quite common, the disease has been referred to as "the great mimic".
 It is estimated that approximately 0.1% of patients with hypertension have a pheochromocytoma, and it is often misdiagnosed as essential hypertension.
-As symptoms are often paroxysmal (episodic/sporadic), patients may not immediately seek treatment as the problem "disappears on its own."
-Furthermore, when pictured in the ideal clinical scenario (an older woman in her mid-50s), the spontaneous attacks of flushing, sweating, and a racing heart may be mistaken for pre-menopausal related hot-flashes.
-Unmanaged pheochromocytoma is dangerous and can lead to serious complications, including death.
+As symptoms are often paroxysmal (episodic/sporadic), patients may not immediately seek treatment as the problem "disappears on its own".
+Furthermore, when pictured in the ideal clinical scenario (an older woman in her mid-50s), the spontaneous attacks of flushing, sweating, and a racing heart may be mistaken for pre-menopausal related hot flashes.
+Unmanaged pheochromocytoma is dangerous and can lead to serious, potentially fatal complications, including stroke and hypertension-induced organ damage.
 The cardiovascular system is the most commonly involved.

 In pregnancy, pheochromocytoma is associated with significant maternal and fetal mortality, mainly due to hypertensive crisis in the mother and intrauterine growth restriction in the fetus.

+Misdiagnosis of pheochromocytoma can be deadly, as beta blockers, often prescribed for hypertension, can lead to unopposed alpha-adrenergic receptor stimulation in the context of pheochromocytoma.
+Most mortality associated with diagnosed pheochromocytoma came from surgery and hypertensive crisis, but mortality has greatly improved.